godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`Vector2<class_Vector2>` **cartesian2polar** **(** :ref:`float<class_float>` x, :ref:`float<class_float>` y **)**

-Converts a 2D point expressed in the cartesian coordinate system (x and y axis) to the polar coordinate system (a distance from the origin and an angle).
+Converts a 2D point expressed in the cartesian coordinate system (X and Y axis) to the polar coordinate system (a distance from the origin and an angle).

 .. _class_@GDScript_method_ceil: